Milidrag/Inflationsrechner/README.md

 Start Inflationsrechner container: docker run --network="host" ghcr.io/milidrag/inflationsrechner:main

-Frontend Docker Image in work.
+Frontend Docker Image in work...

-Docker Compose File comming soon...
+##When cloning the Repository:

+cd into the Inflationsrechner directory and run:

+docker-compose up

+to delete the containers run:

+docker-compose down